Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Center for Popular Democracy → (501(c)(3)) Working Families Organization Inc. (501(c)(4)): $50,000 (direct political advocacy funding)

 Mathematical Analysis: When a government-funded 501(c)(3) distributes 259% of its grant revenue, the excess funding must come from other network sources.
-This demonstrates the cash fungibility principle—taxpayer money frees up other resources for political operations through systematic cross-funding between “independent” entities.
+This demonstrates the cash fungibility principle—taxpayer money may free up other resources for political operations through cross-funding between related entities.

 Specific Government Grant Programs Include: